TranPhucVinh/C/Introduction/Data structure/struct/Fundamental concepts.md

-### Build a struct
+# Build a struct

-Struct as data type and create an object from that struct
+Struct as a data type and create an object from that struct

 ```c
 #include <stdio.h>